Updated September 21, 2023

 - Cost per ton for exceeding each dumpster's weight allowance

-Debris weighs far more when wet, especially construction debris and other wastes that soak the water right in.
+Debris weighs far more when wet, especially construction debris and other wastes that absorb water easily.

 Type of Debris/Waste